 Other factors and decisions that might have a combined and/or cumulative effect include the redesign of the short breaks offer that is currently underway.
-This is a service that is provided for children and young people with disabilities, some of whom may attend the SEN unit that is being considered as part of this proposal.
-The COVID-19 pandemic has also affected the short breaks offer as it has not been possible to provide all of the short break activities and day time and overnight breaks that are usually available.
+This is a service that is provided for children and young people with disabilities, many of whom will attend some of the specialist provision that is being considered as part of this proposal.
+The covid-19 pandemic has also affected the short breaks offer as it has not been possible to provide all of the short break activities and day time and overnight breaks that are usually available.
 It is also not possible to foresee how provision in schools and in relation to short breaks will develop over time in the light of any changes that will need to be made in response to the pandemic.